This post was last updated on, January 16th, 2024

 1. Plant trees and flowers in the office courtyard

 Looking for a perfect Earth Day activity to do at work on a sunny day?
-Why not plant some trees and flowers in the office courtyard?
+Why not plant some trees and flowers in the office courtyard or the local park?

 Having a garden is not only good for the environment because it reduces carbon emissions, but it can also provide a habitat for local animals.